PretendoNetwork/nex-go/README.md

 ### Usage note

 This module provides a barebones PRUDP server for use with titles using the Nintendo NEX library.
-It provides some support for titles using the original Rendez-Vous library developed by Quazal.
+It also provides support for titles using the original Rendez-Vous library developed by Quazal.
 This library only provides the low level packet data, as such it is recommended to use [NEX Protocols Go](https://github.com/PretendoNetwork/nex-protocols-go) to develop servers.

 ### Usage